Banff and Lake Louise ski itinerary

 Ice Magic Festival

-This little piece of magic runs for 10 days each January, this year (2018) from 18-28 January.
+This little piece of magic runs for 10 days each January (from 15-26 January 2020).
 It's set in the spectacular surroundings of Lake Louise and has been for over 20 years.
 The Ice Magic Festival draws ice artists from around the world to create a little ice world around the lake and conquer the ice carving competition.

 If you're staying at the Fairmont Lake Louise whilst the ice magic festival is on you'll get complimentary wristbands so you can come and marvel at the sculptures as you please.